In this webinar, Sue Urda shares…

 Reason Three: Because trust and friendship is only built through action.

 The act of granting permission is at its core an act of trust and friendship.
 It is a lonely life indeed if we go through it a stranger and distrustful observer towards ourselves.
 We can learn a lot here from watching how we are with our young children and pets.
-We know they are likely to piddle on the couch or carpet the first several (or several hundred) times we try to potty train them, yet we extend our permission over and over so that they may become willing and encouraged to try again until they succeed.
+We know they are likely to piddle on the couch or carpet the first several (or several hundred) times we try to potty train them (after which, we have to dump the carpet at Carpet Cleaning Hamilton oh), yet we extend our permission over and over so that they may become willing and encouraged to try again until they succeed.
 Each time, we trust and believe that this will be the time they master the task.
 In the same way, if we want to ever experience trust and friendship with ourselves, we must extend our permission again and again, no matter how many tries it takes us to learn.

 Reason Four: Because we already have our own permission.